-DROPPING, ADDING, or WITHDRAWING FROM COURSES are often sensible steps to take.
-However, because these actions can affect your progress toward degree, your student status, your financial aid eligibility and a host of other factors, you should always consult with your advisor and other relevant student services offices, before making a change to your schedule.
+Dropping, Adding, or Withdrawing From Courses are often sensible steps to take.
+However, because these actions can affect progress toward degree, student status, financial aid eligibility and a host of other factors, students should always consult with their advisor(s) and other relevant student-services staff before making a change to their schedule.

 Prior to withdrawing from a course, students should consult Student Accounts regarding tuition liability and financial aid considerations.
 Course withdrawal requests must be initiated on or before the date designated in the Academic Calendar.
 Requests are processed online as follows:

-- Students go to my.newpaltz.edu, select "Registration" from the Resources list, then "Request a Course Withdrawal."
+- Students go to my.newpaltz.edu, select "Registration" from the Resources list, then "Course Withdrawal."
 They select the course from which they wish to withdraw and submit the request, which is forwarded to the instructor.
 Students will receive an email confirming submission.

 The course withdrawal process is completed in Records & Registration.
 Students receive an email confirming their withdrawal from the course, and the $20 withdrawal fee is attached to the student's account.

 No record of course enrollment will appear on the transcript if a course is dropped during the official course change period.
-After that, a grade of “W” will be recorded for approved withdrawals from courses.
-A student who stops attending class without following the above procedures will receive a grade of “F” in the course.
+After that, a grade of W will be recorded for approved withdrawals from courses.
+A student who never attends a course by the enrollment census deadline will be withdrawn following the enrollment census reporting date.

-Withdrawal from a course after the deadline is rarely permitted, and only for compelling, professionally certified, non-academic reasons such as unforeseen medical or financial problems.
-Requests for retroactive course withdrawals must be filed not later than one calendar year after the end of the semester or summer/winter session in which the course was taken.
-This process requires approval of the academic Dean under whose jurisdiction the course is offered.
+A student who stops attending class without following the above procedures will be considered "unofficially withdrawn" and will receive a grade of F* in the course.
+Late withdrawal from a course after the deadline is rarely permitted, and only for compelling, professionally certified, non-academic reasons, such as unforeseen medical or financial problems.
+Requests for retroactive course withdrawals after the semester has ended must be filed not later than one calendar year after the end of the semester or summer/winter session in which the course was taken.
+This process starts when the student submits a request to the Office of Records & Registration.